 Pay day is every other week.
 We offer an end of season bonus for staff who work through their commitment.
 Employees receive discounted room rates for visiting family members dependent on availability and pre-approval.

 Mackinac Island is located in the Straits of Mackinac, between Michigan's Upper and Lower Peninsulas.
 Mackinac Island is easy to reach by car, boat or plane.
 For those who arrive by automobile, there is frequent ferry service to the Island from both Mackinaw City and St. Ignace with ample seasonal parking facilities.

 Commercial airlines from Detroit provide daily service to the Pellston Airport just 12 miles south of the Mackinaw City.
 Taxi service between the Pellston Airport and Mackinac City ferry docks is available.

 As no cars are allowed on the Island, the general mode of transportation is walking, bicycling or horse-drawn carriage taxi's.
 We recommend bringing a bicycle with a basket and lock for your transportation on the Island.
 You may also purchase a bicycle once on the Island.

 There is a historic theater on Mackinac Island that features Monday night first run movies.
-Yoga classes are available through the Mackinac Arts Council.
+Concerts in Marquette Park overlooking the marina and other arts activities are available through the Mackinac Arts Council.
 Ballroom dancing classes are also popular.